HungH206/HungH206/README.md

 -->

 ## 🚀 About Me
-My name is Hung Gia Hoang, a Junior Computer Science student at University of Houston with experience in developing projects in hacakathon and academic.
-I'm interest in develop Full Stack applications, Machine Learning and Data Science.
+My name is Hung Gia Hoang.
+I am a Junior Computer Science student at the University of Houston with experience developing projects in hackathons and academic settings.
+I'm interested in developing full-stack applications, Machine Learning, and Data Science.

 ## 🛠 Skills
 Programming: Python, C++, Java, Golang, JavaScript, HTML/CSS, PostgreSQL